Next.js Setup

 API route exports

-The route must export GET, POST, and DELETE.
-The framework uses all three.
+The route must export GET, POST, PATCH, and DELETE.
+The framework uses all four.
 If you only export POST, streaming and state fetches will fail.
+The destructuring form (export const { GET, POST, PATCH, DELETE } = ...) exports all of them at once.

 FlowProvider placement